dtbinh/rtes-course-project/Assignment_2/README.md

 =================================
 To execute the Task 1project go the bin directory or use the fullpath :

-if in ./bin folder:
+if in ./bin folder
 	$bash:~	 ./main < <input_filename>

-if in ./source folder:
+if in ./source folder
 	$bash:~  sudo ../bin/main <  <input_filename>